 The original stockholders of our company, together with their family members and affiliates, have the ability to control the election and removal of the board of directors and, as a result, future direction and operations, without the supporting vote of any other stockholder.
 Consequently, these original stockholders, together with their family members and affiliates, are able to control decisions about business opportunities, declaring dividends, issuing additional shares of Class A common stock or other securities, and the approval of any merger, consolidation or sale of all or substantially all of our assets.
 These stockholders own all outstanding shares of Class B common stock, which have ten-to-one voting privileges over shares of Class A common stock.
 They may make decisions that are adverse to your interests.
 Currently, these stockholders and their affiliates collectively own shares that represent more than 90% of the combined voting power of the outstanding shares of both classes of common stock.
 After the completion of the offering contemplated by this prospectus, these stockholders will still own over 90% of the combined voting power of the outstanding shares of both classes of common stock.
+They may have decisions that are adverse to your interests.
+Currently, these stockholders will still own over 90% of the combined voting power of the outstanding shares of both classes of common stock.
 As long as these stockholders are majority stockholders, third parties will not be able to obtain control of our company through open-market purchases of shares of our Class A common stock.